ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/Profiling.md

 ## Valgrind

 Valgrind is an instrumentation framework that can be used to detect memory leaks, memory corruption, and undefined memory usage in C and C++ programs.
 It achieves this by running the program in a virtual environment and monitoring the memory operations.
 Valgrind provides several tools, including Memcheck (for memory debugging), Cachegrind (for cache profiling), and Callgrind (for call graph profiling).
 Callgrind is a Valgrind tool designed to profile the call structure of a program.
 It collects information about the functions called, the number of instructions executed in each function, and the call relationships between functions.
-This information can be used to identify performance bottlenecks and optimize the code.
+This information can be used to identify performance bottlenecks and optimise the code.

 ### Usage